 Ariana’s Deep Local Roots

-Ariana grew up in Bethesda, and attended Ashburton Elementary, Tilden Intermediate School, and Walter Johnson High School.
+Ariana grew up in Bethesda and attended Ashburton Elementary, Tilden Intermediate School, and Walter Johnson High School.

 If you were in Bethesda in the 1990’s, Ariana probably made you a salad at the Everything Yogurt at Montgomery Mall, checked out your videos at Blockbuster, brewed your coffee at Starbucks, or babysat your kids while she saved money for college.

-Ariana’s mother, Anne Brannigan-Kelly, a retired special education teacher, grew up in Bethesda on Rosedale Avenue along with her five brothers and sisters, and worked at Gifford’s ice cream.
+Her mother, Anne Brannigan-Kelly, a retired special education teacher, grew up in Bethesda on Rosedale Avenue along with her five brothers and sisters and worked at Gifford’s ice cream.
 Montgomery County is teeming with Ariana’s aunts, uncles, cousins, and close family friends.
 Ariana’s grandfather, Frank Brannigan, was a champion for firefighter safety who founded the Montgomery College Fire Science program.
 Ariana’s grandmother, Maurine Brannigan, is a trailblazer who served as a WAVE in the US Navy during WWII.

-Ariana’s deep commitment to the Chesapeake Bay is rooted in the summers she spent collecting fossils at her grandparents’ cabin in Scientists Cliffs, MD.
+Arianna’s deep commitment to the Chesapeake Bay is rooted in the summers she spent collecting fossils at her grandparents’ cabin in Scientists Cliffs, MD.
 Ariana’s father, Richard Kelly, is a retired public servant with the US Department of Agriculture.
 He and his siblings were raised in nearby Kensington by their parents Doris and Dick.
 Dick, also a WWII veteran, worked for the IRS.
 After retirement, he began a second career as a well known full-time volunteer helping the homeless in Montgomery County.
 Doris is one of the thousands of entrepreneurial women who came to DC to work for the government during the war.
-You may also know her from her years working in Antique Row in Kensington.
+You may also know her from her years working on Antique Row in Kensington.